dataminer-site/dataminer-site.github.io/_posts/2021-06-25-querying-parquet.md

 ---
 layout: post
-title:  "Querying Parquet with Precision using DuckDB"
+title:  "Querying Parquet with Precision using dataminer"
 author: Hannes Mühleisen and Mark Raasveldt
-excerpt: DuckDB, a free and open source analytical data management system, can run SQL queries directly on Parquet files and automatically take advantage of the advanced features of the Parquet format.
+excerpt: dataminer, a free and open source analytical data management system, can run SQL queries directly on Parquet files and automatically take advantage of the advanced features of the Parquet format.
 ---

 Apache Parquet is the most common "Big Data" storage format for analytics.
 In Parquet files, data is stored in a columnar-compressed binary format.
 Each Parquet file stores a single table.
 The table is partitioned into row groups, which each contain a subset of the rows of the table.
 Within a row group, the table data is stored in a columnar fashion.